 Sometimes you take a shot and you think it is amazing.
-When getting back home you think I will do some edit and make this photo even better.
+When getting back home you think I will do some editing and make this photo even better.
 Suddenly you discover that your photo has a dull and tasteless sky.
 It has no clouds, just a uniform blue area.
 In this post, I intend to show you how to change the sky with the help of famous Photoshop.

 There are many techniques to replace the sky with another astonishing one.
-The most straightforward way is done by pasting the new sky as a layer over the original photo, the add a layer mask to allow you to cancel the old sky, and then finally do some fine retouching to match the sky color with the original photo.
+The most straightforward way is done by pasting the new sky as a layer over the original photo, the add a layer mask to allow you to cancel the old sky, and then finally doing some fine retouching to match the sky color with the original photo.

 Before we start, here are some examples (before and after photos) to illustrate the idea.

 For the full list of Photoshop keyboard shortcuts, you can click here

 I will use the below photos in changing the sky of the original photo.

 Open both the original and sky photos

 - Click and hold on your mouse button the sky photo